 Probably Overheard Saying: “I’m going to die and I didn’t even set my fantasy football lineup.”

 If the Kingdom of Nature Knights had a flag, it would be a singular color: khaki.
 Staples of the uniform include a floppy wide-brimmed hat, a button-down shirt with mesh in bizarre places, binoculars, a nature journal and a giant beige chip on their shoulder.
 Forget that you’re on public land two miles from a paved highway within an hour of Denver.
 Your presence is ruining their wilderness experience.
 It doesn’t matter if you’re staying on trail, picking up after your dog and carrying out all your trash — something you’re doing is wrong, and you deserve to get yelled at for it.
 Well-meaning and helpful conversations have no place in the Kingdom of Nature Knights.
-The goal isn’t to spread knowledge, it’s to feel superior.
-If they lack the courage to discuss their disdain in person, you can find their anti-social rants every Monday on a 14ers-related forum.
+The goal isn’t to spread knowledge.
+It’s to feel superior.
+If they lack the courage to discuss their disdain in person, you can find their anti-social rants every Monday on a 14ers-related Internet forum.

 Probably Overheard Saying: “I spent four hours on a volunteer trail crew in 2013, what have YOU done?”